xuchen66/sphinx-emdocs/source/align-movie-frames-imod.rst

 Align using SerialEM directly
 -----------------------------

-Beside aligning frames at the background separately, we can also using SerialEM plugin to align the frames directly.
+Beside aligning frames at the background separately with IMOD, we can also using SerialEM plugin to align the frames directly.
 From camera setup page of SerialEM interface, you can define to let SerialEM Plugin to align the frames.
 Slightly different from using IMOD which aligns as separate process, SerialEM Plugin aligns all the frames from an exposure and returns the aligned average to SerialEM main instance.
 This is very handy for us to obtain sample information quickly and conveniently.